rtircher/lein-haml-sass/README.md

 It is good to know that you only need to specify the section you plan to use.
 So if you are only interested in haml just specify the `:haml` section.

-By default lain-haml-sass will come bundled with haml gem version 3.1.7 and sass gem version 3.2.1.
+By default lein-haml-sass will come bundled with haml gem version 3.1.7 and sass gem version 3.2.1.
 However, if you like you can specify another gem version by using the `:gem-version` key for haml, sass, or scss subtasks.  lein-haml-sass will download the appropriate gem by using `lein <subtask> deps` or `lein deps` if you have configured the hooks.

 ## Usage